Tesla stock rise appears to qualify CEO Musk for $700 million payday

 Tesla Chief Executive Elon Musk appeared to qualify on Monday for a $700 million (£562.6 million) payday, just three days after he said the electric car company’s stock price was too high.

-Shares of Tesla Inc jumped more than 8 percent on Monday, putting Tesla's market capitalization at $141.1 billion at the close.
-More importantly for Musk, Tesla's stock market value reached a six-month average of $100.2 billion, according to an analysis of Refinitiv data.
+Shares of Tesla Inc jumped more than 8% on Monday, putting Tesla’s market capitalization at $141.1 billion at the close.
+More importantly for Musk, Tesla’s stock market value reached a six-month average of $100.2 billion, according to an analysis of Refinitiv data.

 Hitting a six-month average of $100 billion triggers the vesting of the first of 12 tranches of options granted to the billionaire to buy Tesla stock as part of a pay package agreed in 2018.
 Musk has already met two other requirements by hitting a growth target and far exceeding a one-month average $100 billion market cap.